dogweather/forkful/content/en/kotlin/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request is like asking a web server to do something or give you something.
-Programmers do it to interact with web services, pull data, submit forms, or communicate with APIs.

 ## How to:
 Kotlin makes HTTP requests straightforward.
 Here's a basic example using `khttp`, a user-friendly library:

 ```Kotlin